-Lately, I've had to sit through enough Zoom meetings where people sat in front of their cameras or phones, in poorly lit rooms, and went about the meeting as though everything was perfect.
-No matter how important their words were, they were, at times, hard to watch.
+I’ve had to sit through enough Zoom meetings where people sat in front of their cameras or phones with poor Zoom lighting and went about the meeting as though everything was perfect.
+No matter how important their words were, they were at times hard to watch.
 Too much light washing out their faces, or too little light to cast everything in shadows.

-How do you fix that?
-Believe it or not, it's not that hard.
+How do you fix your lighting for Zoom meetings?
+Believe it or not, it’s not that hard.
 I’ll give you several tips on Zoom lighting.

 First off, you must be using a good camera for these videos.
-Generally speaking, your Android or iOS device has a camera that is plenty capable of handling the demands of a Zoom meeting.
-However, if you're using your smartphone, make sure to have that device connected to Wi-Fi as you do not want to attempt to participate in a teleconference meeting over your carrier signal.
+Generally speaking, your Android or iOS device has a camera that is plenty capable of handling the demands for the best lighting for Zoom calls.
+However, if you’re using your smartphone, make sure to have that device connected to Wi-Fi as you do not want to attempt to participate in a teleconference meeting over your carrier signal.

-The one thing about Zoom meetings is that, unlike that of Google Duo, the Zoom app doesn't have a low light mode.
+The one thing about Zoom lighting is that unlike Google Duo, the Zoom app doesn’t have a low light mode.
 Because of this, you need to be in a room with plenty of lighting, be it natural or artificial.
 Another thing you should consider is using your front-facing camera, instead of your rear facing camera.
-You won't be able to see what's going on, so unless you have the ability to plug your mobile device into an external monitor, you might need to strategically place a mirror behind your phone so you can see everyone.
+You won’t be able to see what’s going on, so unless you have the ability to plug your mobile device into an external monitor, you might need to strategically place a mirror behind your phone so you can see everyone.

 Why would you opt for your front-facing camera?
 Because that camera is, generally speaking, far superior to the rear-facing hardware, so it’s going to have an easier time with the video aspect of your meeting.

-If you find your camera isn't cutting it, you can always opt to go with a webcam.
+If you find your camera isn’t cutting it, you can always opt to go with a webcam.
 But which one?
 There are so many.
-There is one available that includes a built-in ring light that does a very good job of adding just enough lighting to your face to make it rise above the top.
-That camera is the Razer Kiyo (Figure A).
+There is one available that includes a built-in ring light that does a very good job of adding just enough lighting for Zoom meetings to your face to make it rise above the top.
+That camera is the Razer Kyio (Figure A).

-The Kiyo specs and features are pretty decent:
+The Kiyo’s specs and features are pretty decent: